 Visiting Prague in winter?
 Here is everything you need to know about winter in Prague, from amazing things to do, what to wear, where to eat, and more!

 Prague is often considered to be one of the most beautiful cities in Europe, but Prague in winter is especially magical.
-Visiting Prague in winter is like stepping into a real-life fairytale – I loved getting lost in the labyrinth of cobblestone streets, lined with charming historical buildings.
+I spent 2 days in Prague and it was like stepping into a real-life fairytale – I loved getting lost in the labyrinth of cobblestone streets, lined with charming historical buildings.

 You also really cannot go wrong with those beautiful waterfront views – Prague reminded me a lot of Paris, Stockholm, and Porto – some of my favorite European cities.

-Oh sure, it’s freezing cold (especially for this California girl), but it was absolutely worth it to be able to experience the fairytale vibes and magic of Prague in the winter (especially if it snows!).
+Oh sure, it’s freezing cold, but it was absolutely worth it to be able to experience the fairytale vibes and magic of Prague in the winter (especially if it snows!).
 But hey, that’s just an excuse to feast on tons of hearty Czech food and warm up with some Czech beer!

 Wondering all the best things to do in Prague in winter?
 Here is everything you need to know about winter in Prague!